LizBing/klover/README.md

 # Klover Runtime
-Another well-performing language runtime written in Rust.
+Another well-performing language runtime written in Rust & C.
 In memory of one of my best friends Clover...